quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/configuring-pwa.md

 ::::

 ::: tip
-If your PWA is behind basic auth or requires an Authorization header, set quasar.config file > pwa > useCredentials to true to include `crossorigin="use-credentials"` on the manifest.json meta tag.
+If your PWA is behind basic auth or requires an Authorization header, set quasar.config file > pwa > useCredentialsForManifestTag to true to include `crossorigin="use-credentials"` on the manifest.json meta tag.
 ::::

 ## PWA Checklist